activa-prefapp/oam-gitops-sample/README.md

 - KubeVela
 - FluxCD

-This example has been deployed on the EKS cluster using some of the components configured in the [oam-applications] repository(https://github.com/activa-prefapp/oam-applications).
+This example has been deployed on the EKS cluster using some of the components configured in the [oam-applications](https://github.com/activa-prefapp/oam-applications) repository.

 For the automatic deployment of the application in your cluster it will be necessary to configure and deploy a manifest as the one uploaded in the [oam-applications](https://github.com/activa-prefapp/oam-applications) repository in the [gitops-application]() section, which will be in charge of monitoring the changes in the components declared in this repository and perform the modifications in the cluster.